 - They don’t understand the construction schedule and the impact that the delay will have on the project completion.

-- They believe that the delay won’t be a problem and that they’ll catch up the lost time.
+- They believe that the delay won’t be a problem and that they’ll catch up on the lost time.

 - They don’t want to upset the client by submitting a delay claim.
 Many of these delays occur early in the project, sometimes even before work on the project has begun and contractors are often embarrassed to be submitting a delay claim so early in the project.

 It is vital to notify the client immediately when a delay occurs.
-Not only can the client sometimes take steps to minimise the delay by rectifying the situation, but they also have the option of requesting the contractor to accelerate the work to catch up the lost time, or they can implement steps to avoid delay on their following activities.
+Not only can the client sometimes take steps to minimize the delay by rectifying the situation, but they also have the option of requesting the contractor to accelerate the work to catch up with the lost time, or they can implement steps to avoid delay on their following activities.

 Contractors must learn to be more focused on the contractual issues as well as the construction work.
 Those who don’t understand their contractual rights will run into trouble, costing them money which could ultimately sink their company.
 The contract document is there to protect the client’s rights as well as the contractor’s rights, and no client can object to a contractor’s legitimate delay claim.
 Indeed, in the course of my career, I’ve been involved in over 120 projects for a multitude of different clients and many of these projects have involved variation and delay claims.
 Almost every one of these claims was settled amicably, even though some involved substantial increases to both the value and the time of the project.
 In nearly every case we went on to do further projects with the client.